lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/service-node-rpc-calls.md

 ### get\_staking\_requirement

-Get the required amount of $OXEN to become an Oxen Service Node at the queried height.
+Get the required amount of $LOZZAX to become an Lozzax Service Node at the queried height.
 For stagenet and testnet values, ensure the daemon is started with the --stagenet or --testnet flags respectively.

 **Testnet Example**